miyako/onnx-genai/index.md

 #### Abstract

 [**ONNX** (Open Neural Network eXchange)](https://github.com/onnx/onnx) is an open-source standard to represent machine learning models.
 It allows models trained in one framework (e.g. PyTorch) to be used in another framework (e.g. TensorFlow) with native hardware accelaration (NVIDIA, AMD, Intel, Apple Silicon, Qualcomm).

-The ONNX inference engine does not need to be updated for it to be able to support new model architectures.
-Standard neural network mathematical operations such as matrix multiplications, convolutions, and activations are alraedy encoded in the ONNX model.
+Standard neural network mathematical operations such as matrix multiplications, convolutions, and activations are encoded in the ONNX model.

 #### Usage

-Instantiate `cs.onnx.onnx` in your *On Startup* database method:
+Instantiate `cs.ONNX.ONNX` in your *On Startup* database method:

 ```4d
-var $ONNX : cs.ONNX
+var $ONNX : cs.ONNX.ONNX

 If (False)
-    $ONNX:=cs.ONNX.new()  //default
+    $ONNX:=cs.ONNX.ONNX.new()  //default
 Else
     var $homeFolder : 4D.Folder
     $homeFolder:=Folder(fk home folder).folder(".ONNX")